ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 not omeet in the siOtt of good
 br,leding,.
 Neiti&#x27;er atx h nine thou the
 proof she-t, fbr it is not reardy to
-mieet thite e e, ti.nt
+mieet thite e e, ti.nt t
 </td></tr></table>

 ---